ganbarodigital/css-ishi/docs/concepts/one-site.md

 ## Everything Is Responsive Via CSS

-Your CSS stylesheet uses media queries to style and reflow the page for the device that is being used.
+Your CSS file uses media queries to style and reflow the page for the device that is being used.

 <aside class="callout attention" markdown="1">
 There are no CSS classes that say "this is a 12 column grid on desktop, but only 3 columns on a smartphone".
 Your HTML markup is semantic, the CSS classes are semantic, and you use media queries to change the presentation.
 </aside>

-A theme built using Ishi contains different styling for several different [device groups]({% include pageurl.html name='device-groups' %}).
+A CSS file built from Ishi contains different styling for several different [device groups]({% include pageurl.html name='device-groups' %}).
 Our media queries automatically adapt the presentation to the device being used.

 ## JavaScript Fills In The Gaps